Do you spend a big chunk of time creating your Amazon product listing? How much time do you spend ensuring it is optimized after this?

 So, it’s super important to understand what keywords you are targeting and what you are ranking for.
 This can help you to optimize your listing, but it’s just generally good practice for improving your sales and profits.

 There’s a cool manual hack where you can see directly if you are ranking for a specific keyword.
-Simply type in your ASIN plus your keyword to find out if Amazon are ranking you for it:
+Simply type in your Increase profit to find out if Amazon are ranking you for it:

 If you aren’t ranking for keywords that you should be, you can go back to your product listing and see if you have included the keyword, if there are any typos or stray punctuation.